abhishek9909/RLHF_assignment/README.md

 ## Submission.

-Prepare a PDF report (preferably in LaTeX) with your answers to the questions and submit the PDF along with your code in a zip file on Gradescope.
+Prepare a PDF report with your answers to the questions (preferably typeset in LaTeX) and submit the PDF and code separately on Gradescope under the respective submissions.

 ### Acknowledgement
 Based on an assignment originally created by Daniel S. Brown.